loveencounterflow/dbay-rustybuzz/README.md

     which are missing from the current font, and fontmetrics
   * `distribute()`: distributes text over lines
 * **[–]** [icql-dba-hollerith] update & rebrand as `dbay-hollerith`, removing peer dependency on `icql-dba`
+* **[–]** Ensure that entire text gets reflected in SVG comments when so configured, even while omitting refs for whitespace.